tapebrief

 Resolved positively

-Interest on funds held for clients vs. forward curve — Q1 came in at $286.8M on $34.9B average balances at 3.3% yield.
-FY2026 guide raised $10M at both ends to $1.300–1.320B, implying ~$338M average for remaining quarters — the forward curve is cooperating.
+Interest on funds held for clients vs. ~$322M quarterly implied run-rate — Q1 came in at $286.8M with $34.9B average balances and 3.3% yield.
+The FY guide was raised $10M on each end to $1.300–1.320B, implying ~$338M average for the remaining three quarters — a meaningful step-up dependent on balance and yield holding.
+Status: Resolved positively (FY raise) / Continue monitoring (quarterly progression)

 What to watch into next quarter